 Paying for Graduate School

-You have a variety of financial aid options available to you as a graduate student.
+You have a variety of financial aid options available as a graduate student.
 These options fall into two general categories: loans that must be repaid and "free" money.
 If eligible, you can receive more than one type of aid, and many students finance their education with a combination of funding sources.